The rapidly declining state of healthcare.

 Crowdhealth is unique in how they help members handle medical expenses.

-Like I just shared, Crowdhealth doesn’t cover the small or daily expenses.
+Like I just shared, Crowdhealth doesn’t help fund the small or daily expenses.

 Last year my daughter banged her head at a trampoline park and ended up needing staples.
 Where I live that cost us about $175 with a follow up to remove them.
 It was unexpected, but it was within the realm of something we could handle out of pocket.
 If you consider that we’re probably saving at least $600/month compared to insurance, it’s not that hard to stomach.

-We submittted our bills just in case the costs exceeded $500, but we handled that one on our own.
+We submittted our bills just in case the costs exceeded $500, but we ended up handling that one on our own.

 Second, and even more important, Crowdhealth is masterful at negotiation.
 The crowd NEVER pays full price.

-They’re very transparent and recently shared the breakdown of a member’s appendectomy (they share these every week).
+CrowdHealth is very open and recently shared the breakdown of one member’s appendectomy (they share these often).
 The member was billed around $40,000.
 But did they pay that?
-Did the people sharing the expense?
+Nope.
+Did the crowd?
 We did not.
 Crowdhealth negotiated the bill down to around $10,000.
 The member paid $500 and the additional $9,500 was shared by the crowd.

 Finally, as a member, you will have your own personal care advocate who will always help you get the best prices for routine care, tests, and procedures.
-Whether you’re crossing the $500 threshold or not, they’ll make sure you get the best price.
+Whether you’re crossing the $500 threshold or not, they’ll make sure you pay the lowest price.

 Not only is this a smart financial decision for our family, it gives me chills every time I see CrowdHealth do their magic for people.